onehashai/onehash-connect/api_docs/construct-narrow.md

 ### Stream and user IDs

-There are a few additional narrow/search options (new in Zulip 2.1) that use either stream IDs or user IDs that are not documented in the help center because they are primarily useful to API clients:
+There are a few additional narrow/search options (new in Connect 2.1) that use either stream IDs or user IDs that are not documented in the help center because they are primarily useful to API clients: